IPad: iPad Air

 The first generation of iPad Air was announced on October 22, 2013, and released on November 1.
-It used an Apple A7 chip with an embedded Apple M7 Motion coprocessor; the chip included over a billion transistors and comprised a 2× faster CPU and GPU.
+It uses an Apple A7 chip with an embedded Apple M7 Motion coprocessor; the chip included over a billion transistors and comprised a 2× faster CPU and GPU.
 It debuted the 802.11n-based MINO technology used in its Wi-Fi connectivity, and it had an extended range of LTE telecommunication.
 It also came with a Retina Display.

 The second generation of iPad Air was announced on October 16, 2014, and released on October 22.
-It used an Apple A8X chip with a 2.5× faster CPU.
-Its 8 MP iSight Camera had 1.12-micrometer pixels and a f/2.4 aperture, while its FaceTime Camera had an f/2.2 aperture and 81% light capacity.
+It uses an Apple A8X chip with a 2.5× faster CPU.
+Its 8 MP iSight Camera had 1.12-micrometer pixels and an f/2.4 aperture, while its FaceTime Camera has an f/2.2 aperture and 81% light capacity.
 Its display had a revised 56% lower reflective rate.
 It also had an extended range of LTE telecommunication service.

 The third generation of iPad Air was announced on March 18, 2019, and released on March 25.
-It used an Apple A12 Bionic with an embedded Neural Engine, 6-core CPU and 4-core GPU.
+It uses an Apple A12 Bionic with an embedded Neural Engine, 6-core CPU and 4-core GPU.
 Its 866 Mbit/s WiFi connectivity are LTE-based, and it is equipped with a 1080p HD video camera.

 The fourth generation of iPad Air was announced on September 15, 2020, and released on October 23.
-It used an Apple A14 Bionic chip, which comprised 11.9 billion transistors, a 40% faster 6-core CPU, a 30% faster 4-core GPU, and an embedded Neural Engine that can process 11 trillion operations per second.
+It uses an Apple A14 Bionic chip, which comprised 11.9 billion transistors, a 40% faster 6-core CPU, a 30% faster 4-core GPU, and an embedded Neural Engine that can process 11 trillion operations per second.
 Its 10.9 in Liquid Retina Screen display has a resolution of 2360 by 1640 pixels (3.8 million pixels).
-Its front 7-megapixel FaceTime Camera is of 1080p and 60 fps, while its 12-megapixel webcam featured 8 aperture, 4K, 60fps, and video stabilization.
+Its front 7-megapixel FaceTime Camera is of 1080p and 60 fps, while its 12-megapixel webcam featured f/1.8 aperture, 4K, 60fps, and video stabilization.
 The fourth generation iPad Air replaces the Lightning connector with USB-C.